Dobrovolsk: History

 Russian sources give the date of the earliest record of the village as 1510, while the earliest surviving German language record dates from 1516 under the name Schlosbergk, and slightly later the name Mühlenberg is also used.
 Nevertheless, it is believed that there was already a trading settlement in existence before this.
 The name Pillkallen first appears in the records in 1545 in connection with an inheritance dispute, and is thought to have originated with Lithuanian inhabitants derived from the Lithuanian language term pilkalnis, meaning mound or castle mound.
 In 1549 a wooden church was built in the developing market town and a school was established in 1550.
-Since 1466, it was part of the Kingdom of Poland as a fief held by the Teutonic Order, and after its secularization in 1525, it was located in Ducal Prussia, a vassal duchy of the Kingdom of Poland.
+Since 1466, it was part of the Kingdom of Poland as a fief held by the Teutonic Order, and after its secularization in 1525, it was located in Ducal Prussia, a vassal duchy of the Kingdom of Poland, part of the Polish–Lithuanian Commonwealth.

 From 1701, the village belonged to the Kingdom of Prussia.
 Between 1709 and 1711 the population was devastated by plague, but the village was reinhabited by a wave of Protestant settlers from Nassau.
 The king Frederick William I of Prussia granted Pillkallen along with nearby Gumbinnen (now Gusev) town privileges in 1725, and stone church was built in 1756 using locally produced fieldstones.
 Pillkallen became an administrative sub-centre under Gumbinnen, and two centuries of moderate prosperity followed during which Pillkallen became known for local agricultural fairs and for the quality of local agricultural produce, including cheeses and the local Pillkanis beer.
 The town became part of the German Empire during the unification of Germany in 1871, and was located in the province of East Prussia until 1945.
 In 1886, the town had a population of 2,749, mostly employed in agriculture.
 The district had a mixed population of Poles, Lithuanians, Germans, Greeks and Jews.
 In 1892 the town saw the opening of a railway connection to Stallupönen (now Nesterov) followed in 1901 by a narrow gauge railway to Lasdehnen (now Krasnoznamensk).